varunon9/my-life-my-todos/README.md

 # my-life-my-todos
-A todo (task management) desktop app built using node-webkit (nw.js), react.js and semantic-ui-react.
+A todo (task management) desktop app built using node-webkit (nw.js), react.js, diskdb and semantic-ui-react.

 ### How to install